n42n/n3n/doc/Faq.md

 This error message means that the supernode is not able to identify a packet as unencrypted.
 It does check for a sane packet format.
 If it fails the header is assumed encrypted (thus, "_seemingly_ encrypted header") and the supernode tries all communities that would make a key (some have already been ruled out as they definitely are unenecrypted).
 If no matching community is found, the error occurs.

-If all edges use the same `-H` setting (all edges either with it or without it) and restarting the supernode does not help, most probably one of the components (an edge or the supernode) is outdated, i.e. uses a different packet format – from time to time, a lot of changes happen to the packet format in a very short period of time, especially in _dev_ branch.
+If all edges use the same `community.header_encryption` setting (all edges either with it or without it) and restarting the supernode does not help, most probably one of the components (an edge or the supernode) is outdated, i.e. uses a different packet format – from time to time, a lot of changes happen to the packet format in a very short period of time, especially in branches or main for unreleased versions.

-So, please make sure that all edges **and** the supernode have the exact same built version, e.g. all from current _dev_.
+So, please make sure that all edges **and** the supernode have the exact same built version.

 ## Edge